 “In any given semester, anyone can have life-factors that get in the way.
 I honestly think that this University has good support, so if something major is happening in your life there’s a raft of people and resources you can go to.
 You can seek counselling support from CAPS, there’s other support services, there’s the Learning Centre, your own unit coordinator.
 And certainly if a student has a fairly major personal thing happen, then we’ve got special consideration arrangements.
 It’s just important that students act early – if you don’t do as well as you’d like in your first assignment, then that’s when you should be seeking help.
 We’re generally very understanding and we have systems in place to help students.”

-Find your results in Sydney Student.
+You will receive your results by email on Wednesday 18 December.
+After 24 hours your results will be available in Sydney Student.
 (Go to 'My Studies', then 'Assessments').